owntracks/recorder/README.md

 * raw (the lines contained in the REC file with ISO timestamp)
 * payload (basically just the payload part from RAW)

-The _ocat_ utility accesses _storage_ directly — it doesn’t use the _recorder_’s REST interface. _ocat_ has a daunting number of options, some combinations of which make no sense at all.
+The _ocat_ utility accesses _storage_ directly — it doesn’t use the Recorder’s REST interface. _ocat_ has a daunting number of options, some combinations of which make no sense at all.

 Some example uses we consider useful: